saigecarter/DH110-22F-Demo/README.md

 ### Impression Test

-After creating the design system, I did an impression test with a volunteer and recieved valuable feedback.
+After creating the design system, I did an impression test with a volunteer and received valuable feedback.
 She expressed that she would have liked to see at least 6 of the events on one page before having to go the next page.
 To fix this, I added one more row of the event cards on the page, then changed the layout from 6 rows to 8 rows.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/114601961/204698379-555718f8-c128-45a6-a129-2b4614b2d004.png" width="600px"/>